-Without a shadow of a doubt, one of my favourite places to photograph weddings is Duke Chapel.
-Built between 1930 and 1935, Duke Chapel is the centrepiece of the spiritual life at Duke University and the focal point of the campus itself.
-It was built in the Collegiate Gothic style, which takes its inspiration from English architecture of the Tudor period.
+Without a shadow of a doubt, one of my favourite places to photograph weddings is Duke University Chapel.
+The chapel is the most emblematic building at Duke University and, dominating the skyline for miles around, it is the focal point of the campus itself.
+Duke Chapel was built between 1930 and 1935, but with its Gothic architecture has the look and feel of the churches from the Tudor period that I grew up surrounded by back home in England.
 Probably for this reason, this is one of the North Carolina wedding venues that I feel most at home in.
-It has a character and soul in its arches, arcades and vaults that just lends itself to beautiful photography when used correctly.
+It has a character and soul in its arches, arcades and vaults that just lends itself to beautiful photography and I just love working there.

 Although I shoot at Duke Chapel a lot, I am always looks for new ways to utilise its striking architecture and lighting in my photos.
 With the image above, we arrived at the Chapel to find the altar had been pushed back way further than it is normally.
 The gave us the space to take some photos facing back into the sanctuary with the couple framed by the organ and hanging lights.

 This is another one of my favourite photos from a bridal session at Duke Chapel.
 This was an evening session in July and a summer storm had just blown through.
 The light turned beautifully soft and we got this photo as were finishing up at the chapel.
 I used a telephoto lens to compress the background and pull in the chapel doorway to frame the bride.

 Here are some more images from this bridal session.
 As I say, it rained that evening so we had a lot of fun experimenting with different looks and techniques while we waited for the storm to pass.
 We also headed over to Duke Gardens for a few photos at the end of the session: